DETAILED ACTION

 STEP 1.
 Per Step 1 of the two-step analysis, the claims are determined to include a non-transitory computer-readable storage media as in independent Claim 15 and the dependent claims.
 Such medias fall under the statutory category of "manufacture."
 Therefore, the claims are directed to a statutory eligibility category.

 STEP 2A Prong 1.
 Manufacture claim 16 corresponds to system claim 1.
-Therefore, claim 15 has been analyzed and rejected as being directed toward an abstract idea of the categories of concepts directed toward mental processes and market activity previously discussed with respect to claim 1.
+Therefore, claim 15 has been analyzed and rejected as being directed toward an abstract idea of the categories of concepts directed toward market activity previously discussed with respect to claim 1.

-STEP 2A Prong 2: Manufacture claim 15 corresponds to system claim 1.
+STEP 2A Prong 2: Manufacture instructions of claim 15 corresponds to the operations of system claim 1.
 Therefore, claim 15 has been analyzed and rejected as failing to provide limitations that are indicative of integration into a practical application, as previously discussed with respect to claim 1.

 The instructions of manufacture claim 15 corresponds to system functions claim 1.
 Therefore, claim 15 has been analyzed and rejected as failing to provide additional elements that amount to an inventive concept –i.e. significantly more than the recited judicial exception.
 Furthermore, as previously discussed with respect to claim 1, the limitations when considered individually, as a combination of parts or as a whole fail to provide any indication that the elements recited are unconventional or otherwise more than what is well understood, conventional, routine activity in the field.